 Mark is Founder and Chair of the national University College Guidance Network, a professional forum for Senior Tutors, Student Life Officers, and other Guidance staff at all the Dutch university colleges teaching liberal arts and sciences.
 This network shares best practice in guiding UC students, policy and professional development.

-Mark has a special interest in students’ personal development, and is jointly responsible for introducing the UCU ‘Torch File’.
-This is a portfolio designed to help each individual capture their growth and development at UCU through self-reflection, goal-setting an connectivity with the surrounding world.
+Mark has a special interest in students’ self-reflection and personal development, and is jointly responsible for introducing the UCU ‘portfolio’.
+This is designed to help each individual capture their growth and development at UCU through self-reflection, goal-setting an connectivity with the surrounding world.
 Ask Mark or your Personal Tutor for more information about this.